This week we’re steaming up a spring flower with a delicious heart.

 2. Gently open artichoke leaves a bit if tightly closed.
 Place artichoke and stem in steamer pot, bring to a boil, and steam for ~1 hour, until the cooled edible flesh of a leaf is tender.

-3. Saute garlic, butter/olive oil, and salt on low heat, until garlic is translucent.
+3. Saute garlic, olive oil, and salt on low heat, until garlic is translucent.
 Pour into small dish for dipping.

-4. Place artichoke, stem, and garlic butter on a serving plate.
+4. Place artichoke, stem, and garlic oil on a serving plate.
 Enjoy!

 1. Artichoke Origin: Vartavan, C. (de) and Asensi Amoros, V. 1997 Codex of Ancient Egyptian Plant Remains.
 London, Triade Exploration.
 Page 91